Loki-Hackathons/hackthefork/README.md

 ## 🎯 Project Overview

-**HackTheFork** is a B2C hackathon MVP that combines social media engagement with AI-powered food analysis to promote sustainable eating habits.
-Users post photos of their meals, and the app automatically analyzes them to compute sustainability scores, suggest better ingredients, and even automate grocery shopping.
+**HackTheFork** is **the BeREAL of food to help you improve**.

-Think **BeReal meets sustainability** - a social platform where every meal photo gets instant AI analysis for vegetal proportion, health, and carbon footprint scores.
+A social platform where you post photos of your meals, and the app automatically analyzes them to compute sustainability scores, suggest better ingredients, and help you make more eco-friendly food choices.
+Every meal photo gets instant AI analysis for vegetal proportion, health, and carbon footprint scores, helping you improve your eating habits over time.

 ---